stacks-network/stacks-core/SECURITY.md

 Please visit [https://stacks.org/security](https://stacks.org/security) for the most up-to-date information on our security policy.

-You may contact security[at]stacks[dot]org with any questions or to report a vulnerabilty using the following key(s):
+You may also contact us with any questions or to report a vulnerabilty using the following key(s):

 | Name | Fingerprint          |